top of page

 According to the Veterinary Cancer Society, cancer is the main cause of death in 47% of dogs, which is about the same rate as humans.
 There are over 100 types of cancers in dogs.

-During the 12 years we’ve been running Headrock Dogs Rescue, we’ve cared for several old dogs with terminal cancer.
+Since 2009 we've been running Headrock Dogs Rescue during which time we've cared for too many old dogs with terminal cancer.
 For us, the most important aspect of treating cancer is pain control.
 We endeavour to give our dogs the best quality of life possible during their cancer illness and sometimes it can be hard knowing that their lives will end soon.

 It’s not until we treat a tumour which we can’t eradicate that the possibility of it being malignant is questioned.
 As the nearest animal hospital that can perform biopsies is 500ks away in Bangkok, we can only observe carefully to see if more tumours appear.
 When they do we can be confident they’re malignant.